cornell-dti/trends-in-web-dev-website/versioned_docs/version-2022fa/introduction.md

 this semester.
 Unfortunately, we will not be able to provide recordings for lecture, although lecture notes will be posted on this website.

-Lectures will be held on **Wednesdays at 5:00 - 6:00 PM ET** at **Gates 122**.
+Lectures will be held on **TBA** at **TBA** (after 5pm most likely).

-Note that for the lecture scheduled 4/13, we will instead be at **Gates 114** from **5:30 - 6:30PM**.

 Join our EdStem discussion here: (link TBA)

 ## Course Application

-Apply [here](https://bit.ly/web-dev-sp22) by February 21st at 11:59 PM ET.
+Apply [here](https://bit.ly/web-dev-fa22) by TBA at 11:59 PM ET.
 It includes a general information questionnaire so we have the information necessary for enrollment, as well as a preassessment you must complete.

 We will be distributing enrollment/permission pins soon after the application period closes.